 Collaboration: Behavioural Biologist Prof. dr. A.G.G.
 Ton Groothuis from the Faculty of Science and Engineering, Institute for Evolutionary Life Sciences, Groningen

-This winter (2016-2017) I started a pilot project in collaboration with Behavioural Biologist Prof. dr. A.G.G.
+In winter 2017-2018 I started a project in collaboration with Behavioural Biologist Prof. dr. A.G.G.
 Ton Groothuis.
-We want to investigate if certain Great Grey Shrikes (Lanius excubitor) have there own personality and preference for the way they fix their prey and how these activities are lateralized (asymmetrical in terms of preference for leg and eye).
+We want to investigate if certain Great Grey Shrikes (Lanius excubitor) have their own personality and preference for the way they fix their prey and how these activities are lateralized (asymmetrical in terms of preference for leg and eye).

 In the Laniidae, vertebrate prey is impaled on sharp objects, decapitated and, in most cases, the brain consumed before other body parts (Reuven Yosef, unpublished data).
 Impaling is defined as the skewering of prey on a sharp projection; “wedging” is the placing of the item in the fork of a substrate (branch, barbed wire, etc.) that allows the predator to manipulate and feed on a prey item.
 In some cases, while the predator attempts to wedge the prey it may be accidentally impaled on a sharp projection, but intentional and systematic impaling, as it occurs in the true shrikes has not been documented in any non-Laniidaen bird species.
 Both wedging and impaling are considered tools that facilitate dismemberment of prey at lower energetic costs to the predator ( Schon, 1994; Cade, 1995, R. Yosef, B. Pinshow, 2005).

 The aim of the project is to see (1) to what extent this behavior is lateralized on an individual level, (2) on population level (3) and how it is linked to personality properties.

 For recognition I use the method Identities and some individuals are colour ringed by Stef Waasdorp (Stichting BioSFeer)